NHERI-SimCenter/SimCenterDocumentation/docs/common/user_manual/releases/quoCapabilities.rst

      C. :ref:`Hierarchical Models <lblUCSDHierarchical>`

-        #. :blue:`Bayesian updating of parameters of a hierarchical model`
+        #.
+Bayesian updating of parameters of a hierarchical model

             a.
 Quantify aleatory uncertainty in the parameter values of a computational model